StataPythonGit/Shagen/README.md

-# Shagen
-Organize your data like a Chicago prof
+# Shagen - Organize your data like a Chicago prof

-Program that sets up folders for data analysis and version control (via git).
+Program that sets up folders for data analysis and version control (using git).

-If you have python installed run the file by opening the "command line" (Windows) or "terminal" mac.
+If you have python installed run the file by opening the "command line" (Windows) or "terminal" (mac).
 Enter

 python "/path/to/file/FelixFolderBeta1.py"